Until 1945, the Italian economy was largely agricultural.

 The center and north of the country are industrialized while agriculture is concentrated more in the south.

-The unemployment rate in southern Italy is comparatively high and at times reaches 20%.
+The unemployment rate in southern Italy is comparatively high.

 Among Italian agricultural products, the most prominent are wheat for export, sugar, potatoes and sweet corn - and of course, grapes that are used for the Italian wine industry which is known all over the world A total of some 7% of the Italian labor force is employed in agriculture.